aws-samples/sample-s3-listobjectversions-to-csv/README.md

 * **All Versions**: Export every version of every object key, not just the current version, including [delete markers](https://docs.aws.amazon.com/AmazonS3/latest/userguide/DeleteMarker.html)
     * If [Amazon S3 Versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) is disabled, there will only be one version of each key, with a ‘null’ version ID, and no delete markers
 * **Prefix support**: Export only a specific [prefix](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-prefixes.html), without scanning the entire bucket
 * **Offline filtering and analysis**: Create multiple manifests from one export, without repeated API calls.
-Analyze for size or storage class distribution
+[Analyze for size or storage class distribution with the one-line examples below!](https://github.com/aws-samples/sample-s3-listobjectversions-to-csv/blob/main/README.md#analyze-total-and-average-object-sizes)
 * **Authentication token refresh:** Automatically recover on session token expiry
 * **Resume capability:** Automatically resumes from checkpoint (in case of disconnects or other errors)
 * **Output format control:** Choose to remove CSV column headings, or restrict columns to those expected by [S3 Batch Operations](https://docs.aws.amazon.com/AmazonS3/latest/userguide/batch-ops.html)